MaxTitkov/Keras_InceptionV3_Binary_classification/README.md

 This project is based on [the lesson of Francois Chollet](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html
 )

-All the data avaliable on [Kaggle](https://www.kaggle.com/c/dogs-vs-cats/data)
+All the data is available on [Kaggle](https://www.kaggle.com/c/dogs-vs-cats/data)

 My [tutorial](https://habrahabr.ru/post/321834/)